minsaudebr/ThighhighsGradientTool/README.md

-If you are concerned that its malware feel free to contact me on discord and hop on a call with me so you can make sure it isnt malware:3
+If you are concerned that if its malware feel free to contact me on discord or telegram and hop on a call with me so you can make sure it isnt malware:3

+t.me/FemboyRouter
+Discord: hxrtovh